LangStream/documentation/installation/docker.md

 The container by default runs all the LangStream components, a Kafka Broker, and an S3 service (using [Minio](https://min.io/docs/minio/kubernetes/upstream/index.html)).

-The docker container exposes the Control Plane on the default port (8090) and the API Gateway on the default port (8091), so you can run most of the CLI commands against the local container, especially the commands to interact with the API Gateway.
+The docker container exposes the Control Plane on the default port (`8090`) and the API Gateway on the default port (`8091`), so you can run most of the CLI commands against the local container, especially the commands to interact with the API Gateway.
+See this [section](#connect-to-the-docker-application) to learn more.

+Note that one of the two port is not available, the command will fail.
+Parallel executions of local run is not supported.

 When you kill the application with Ctrl-C, the environment is automatically disposed of.
 If you need to persist your topics or the S3 environment, then you have to build your own instance.yaml file and pass it using the "-i" flag.